 What Exactly Do Life Insurance Companies Care About?

-Risk factors and underwriting vary from company to company.
-While it would be impossible to name every single risk factor that life insurance companies consider, we’ve grouped the most popular ones into three major buckets: you, your history, and your lifestyle.
+While it would be challenging to name every single risk factor that life insurance companies consider, we’ve grouped the most popular ones into three major buckets: your basic profile, your medical history, and your lifestyle.

-When it comes to gender though, life insurance premiums tend to favor women over men.
-Women live longer than men, so they’re considered less risky.
+When it comes to gender, life insurance coverage tends to be less expensive for women.
+Women live longer than men, so that factors into the risk assessment.

 2. Your History

-This is another reason why young adults are encouraged to lock in a low monthly rate now.
-A healthy 20-something is considered a lower risk to insure, compared to someone who is later in life with documented medical conditions.
+This is another reason young adults are encouraged to lock in a low monthly rate when it is available to them.
+A healthy 20-something is considered a lower risk to insure compared to someone older with documented medical conditions.